ncatlab/nlab-content/pages/4/4/7/0/744/content.md

 One merit of this approach is that in the case when your preview was correct and doesn't require re-editing, it saves you an extra click.
 Another is that it prevents you from ever *forgetting* to make the extra click.

-### itex is a pain, why do you guys use MathML? {#WhyMathML}

-Many web sites "support" LaTeX by running it through a script which converts LaTeX equations to image files for display.
-While this produces acceptable results for many users, it is not true "support" for mathematics.
-Images can sometimes be hard to see, and the user cannot easily resize them or change their color or font, nor can software easily read them aloud to a blind user.
-In contrast, MathML is a markup language, like HTML, specifically designed to carry information not only about the display of mathematics, but its content and meaning.
-A suitable client application can resize MathML along with the rest of the page, change its color or font, or even read it aloud, making MathML a much more accessible way to display mathematics.
-See, for instance, [this comment](http://terrytao.wordpress.com/2009/10/29/displaying-mathematics-on-the-web/#comment-42119).

 ### I want to help out with the software, what can I do?